johannaposey/SMUFTPrivateClassMaterial/STAGING SMU/Unit-1-Homework-Assignment-FinTech-Case-Study-master/Unit-1-Homework-Assignment-FinTech-Case-Study-master/Unit 1 Case Study Ripple2020Jul25.md

 # Ripple is the Amazon of Global Payments, Fast and Cheap:  2 hour delivery and free shipping
 ## Overview and Origin:
 * Name of company: Ripple
 * When was the company incorporated?
 OpenCoin officially became Ripple Labs, Inc on September 26, 2013.
-Any ongoing or future maintenance of the Ripple platform could now be done by the community of users and developers.
+Any ongoing or future maintenance of the Ripple platform could now be done by the community of users and developers.[^suspicious]
 * Who are the founders of the company?
 Ripple is the marriage of 3 individuals.
 Fugger provided the exchange technology, McCaleb provided the cryptocurrency, and Larsen provided the initial capital.
 In other words, Platform + XRP cryptocurrency + USD Cash = Ripple.